Context & Drivers

 For a project of this size and ambition the key deliverable for Shaping Cloud was to lay a solid foundation for the platform in order to allow it to grow and scale over the next 3 and a half years, the first phase was split into 2 core deliverables:

-- Implementing the SC:Transform methodology in order to design and build the Cloud Infrastructure that will act as the foundation for the ongoing development of the data platform, incorporating:
+- Implementing the delivery methodology in order to design and build the Cloud Infrastructure that will act as the foundation for the ongoing development of the data platform, incorporating:

 - The over-arching infrastructure and technical design of a hybrid cloud environment optimised for Linked Data and Data Science operations.